• USD

 Gemsbok

-The gemsbok is a handsome species of oryx that roams the desert landscapes of Namibia.
-It also has incredibly high quality, low-fat meat, delicious as steak, sausage, biltong, and even goulash.
+The gemsbok is a striking oryx that roams the desert landscapes of Namibia.
+Its lean meat is served as steak, sausage, biltong, and goulash.

 Springbok

 Springbok meat is light and lean.
-Like the gemsbok, this gazelle also enjoys the Namib's arid environment and produces naturally free-range fare.
-Springbok carpaccio is a popular delicacy.
+This gazelle thrives in arid environments and yields naturally free-range fare; carpaccio is a popular preparation.

 Beer

-Namibia's beers are brewed according to strict German purity laws – a relic of colonial occupation.
-Windhoek - named for the capital – is the most popular, and an ice-cold light, lager, or draft is a refreshing post-safari treat.
+Namibia’s beers are brewed to German purity laws—a legacy of colonial history.
+Windhoek is the most popular; a cold lager or draft is a classic post-safari treat.

 Brötchen

-A brötchen is simply a German bread roll – another relic of the "German South-West."
-These rolls are so popular, however, that the word has penetrated every linguistic group in the country.
+A brötchen is a German bread roll—another echo of “German South-West.”
+These rolls are so popular that the word appears across languages in Namibia.

 Does Etosha have the Big Five?